 The gut contains < 200 mL of gas, whereas daily gas expulsion averages 600 to 700 mL after consuming a standard diet plus 200 g of baked beans.
 About 75% of flatus is derived from colonic bacterial fermentation of ingested nutrients and endogenous glycoproteins.
 Gases include hydrogen (H2), methane (CH4), and carbon dioxide (CO2).
 Flatus odor correlates with hydrogen sulphide concentrations.
 Swallowed air (aerophagia) and diffusion from the blood into the lumen also contribute to intestinal gas.
 Gas diffuses between the lumen and the blood in a direction that depends on the difference in partial pressures.
 Thus, most nitrogen (N2) in the lumen originates from the bloodstream, and most hydrogen in the bloodstream originates from the lumen.

 Belching (eructation) results from swallowed air or from gas generated by carbonated beverages.
 Aerophagia occurs normally in small amounts during eating and drinking, but some people unconsciously swallow air repeatedly while eating or smoking and at other times, especially when anxious or in an attempt to induce belching.
-Excessive salivation increases aerophagia and may be associated with various GI disorders (eg, gastroesophageal reflux disease), ill-fitting dentures, certain drugs, gum chewing, or nausea of any cause.
+Excessive salivation increases aerophagia and may be associated with various gastroesophageal (GI) disorders (eg, gastroesophageal reflux disease), ill-fitting dentures, certain drugs, gum chewing, or nausea of any cause.

 Most swallowed air is eructated.
 Only a small amount of swallowed air passes into the small bowel; the amount is apparently influenced by position.
 In an upright person, air is readily belched; in a supine person, air trapped above the stomach fluid tends to be propelled into the duodenum.
 Excessive eructation may also be voluntary; patients who belch after taking antacids may attribute the relief of symptoms to belching rather than to antacids and may intentionally belch to relieve distress.

 Abdominal bloating may occur in isolation or along with other GI symptoms in patients with functional disorders (eg, aerophagia, nonulcer dyspepsia, gastroparesis, irritable bowel syndrome) or organic disorders (eg, ovarian cancer, colon cancer).
 Gastroparesis (and consequent bloating) also has many nonfunctional causes, the most important of which is autonomic visceral neuropathy due to diabetes; other causes include postviral infection, drugs with anticholinergic properties, and long-term opiate use.
 However, excessive intestinal gas is not clearly linked to these complaints.
-In most healthy people, 1 L/h of gas can be infused into the gut with minimal symptoms.
+In most healthy people, 1 L/hour of gas can be infused into the gut with minimal symptoms.
 It is likely that many symptoms are incorrectly attributed to “too much gas.”

 On the other hand, some patients with recurrent GI symptoms often cannot tolerate small quantities of gas: Retrograde colonic distention by balloon inflation or air instillation during colonoscopy often elicits severe discomfort in some patients (eg, those with irritable bowel syndrome) but minimal symptoms in others.
 Similarly, patients with eating disorders (eg, anorexia nervosa, bulimia) often misperceive and are particularly stressed by symptoms such as bloating.
 Thus, the basic abnormality in patients with gas-related symptoms may be a hypersensitive intestine.
 Altered motility may contribute further to symptoms.